JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 ### Context object: `this` or `it`

-Each scope function uses one of two ways to access the context object in the passed lambda function: as a lambda receiver (`this`) or as a lambda argument (`it`).
-Both provide the same technical capabilities, so we'll describe the pros and cons of each for different cases and provide recommendations on their use.
+Inside the lambda of a scope function, the context object is available by a short reference instead of its actual name.
+Each scope function uses one of two ways to access the context object: as a lambda [receiver](lambdas.html#function-literals-with-receiver) (`this`) or as a lambda argument (`it`).
+Both provide the same capabilities, so we'll describe the pros and cons of each for different cases and provide recommendations on their use.

 <div class="sample" markdown="1" theme="idea">
 ```kotlin